-On each Page there are lots of links to other Pages, but I suggest that if you are reading a Page for the first time you do not follow links to other Pages unless you really need to because you can easily lose the thread.
+Some Pages may use ideas which are more fully explained on other Pages, but there is always a link to the Page where it is explained more fully.
+But I do suggest that the first time you are reading a Page you do not follow links to other Pages unless you really need to, because you can easily lose the thread.
 Links marked FTPO are really intended for teachers and parents and older children.

 Sam probably knows more about the Night Sky than most other children of his age, and these Pages are written mostly for children of about his own age, or a few years older or younger, but I have added links to some of my own Pages for teachers and parents and older children if the maths or science or history gets a little too difficult for Sam to explain - after all he is only twelve! - such a Page is marked FTPO.